writethedocs/www/docs/topics.rst

 Videos and articles
 ===================

 This page links to the topics that have been covered by `conference </conf/>`__ talks or in the `newsletter </newsletter/>`__.
-They’re in no particular order, and some topics are repeated if they fit into more than one category.
+They're in no particular order, and some topics are repeated if they fit into more than one category.
 Enjoy!

 If you think something is wrongly categorised, please send us a pull request :)